aaronhuggins/cbor-redux/README.md

 ### Planned features from (RFC 8949)[https://www.rfc-editor.org/rfc/rfc8949.html#name-changes-from-rfc-7049]

-These are not yet supported, but will come in a future release.
+These are not yet supported, but are planned for the version 1.0.0 major release.

 - Precise support for distinct integer vs floating-point values, using `bigint` and `number`